For course descriptions not found in the UC San Diego General Catalog, 2014–15, please contact the department for more information.

 180. Neural Coding in Sensory Systems (4)

 This course covers recent advances in the understanding of common neural mechanisms and computational principles underlying the brain’s ability to process multiple sources of sensory information—vision, audition, olfaction, touch, and equilibrioception—and translate them into actions.
-Prerequisites: COGS 1, and COGS 101A or COGS 107B, and Mathematics 180A.
+Prerequisites: Cognitive Science 1, Cognitive Science 14B, Cognitive Science 101A, and Cognitive Science 109.

 184. Modeling the Evolution of Cognition (4)